omaayush/BAHADUR-HOSPITAL/README.md

 If you want to login
 USERNAME - bahadur
 PASSWORD - aayush

-You can mail me @ aayushvarshney1998@gmail.com to know the code.
+To know the code contact me @ aayushvarshney1998@gmail.com.